Becoming a candidate in district elections

 Further information about becoming a candidate at the elections is available from:

-Electoral Commission: Candidates and agents at local elections in England
+Electoral Commission: Guidance for candidates and agents at local elections in England

 Qualifications for standing as a candidate